hgse-schneider/mmca-visualizations/ReadMe.md

      ('gesture', 'frustration', ' regression')]

-For example the first tuple ('dialogue acts', 'engagement', ' regression') represents that the paper has found a relationship between dialogue acts and engagment through regression method.
+For example, the first tuple ('dialogue acts', 'engagement', ' regression') represents that the paper has found a relationship between dialogue acts and engagement through the regression method.

 ```python